 Chiropractic is all about restoring healthy central nervous system functioning.
 That could be why chiropractic treatments -- like those we provide for our Aloha/Beaverton patients -- are so effective in relieving whiplash.

-Call First Choice Chiropractic today for lasting relief of whiplash after an auto accident, at (503) 642-2845.
+Call Oregon Medical Centers today for lasting relief of whiplash after an auto accident, at (503) 642-2845.

 Stone A, Vicenzino B, Lim E, Sterling M. Measures of central hyperexcitability in chronic whiplash associated disorder- a systematic review and meta-analysis.
 Manual Therapy 2013; 18: 111-117.